 You can also take an inventory of what seeds you already have (although you’ll want to check them again in the spring to make sure they haven’t spoiled).

-With these tips in mind, you should be ready to winterize your garden, thus prepping yourself for spring success!
+With these tips in mind, you should be ready to winterize the garden, thus prepping yourself for spring success!
 What other garden projects do you like to complete in the fall?